California Business Structures

 An unincorporated association may be operated for either for-profit or charitable purposes, with fewer rules compared to an LLC or corporation.

 An unincorporated nonprofit association may be operated only for charitable purposes, with fewer rules compared to a non profit corporation.

 3. Choosing a Business Structure

-Which business structure is best for my business?
+Which business structure is best for my California business?

 Though it may seem confusing, it can generally be boiled down to 2 questions:

-1. How much taxes will you pay under each structure?
-This will depend on your unique circumstances.
-With an LLC or corporation (probably S corp), you may be able to pay less in taxes (particularly self-employment taxes) than under a partnership or sole proprietorship.
-Or you may end up paying a bit more, but it could be worth it to secure asset protection (see #2, below).
-You should definitely talk to a qualified tax professional (such as an accountant) about this.
+1. Will you save on taxes by forming an entity?
+The answer to this question depends on your unique circumstances.
+Particularly with an S Corporation, you may be able to pay less in taxes than under a partnership or sole proprietorship.
+If so, it’s almost a no-brainer to form an entity.
+But definitely talk to a qualified tax professional (such as an accountant) about this.

 CHECK OUT OUR CHARTS!

 We’ve created charts comparing the most important factors involved with the various types of entities: Check out the chart for solo business owners, and the one for two or more business owners.